 The following picture represents the image of an original compiled application (before being protected) and how it's transformed when it's protected by Code Virtualizer:

 Figure 5: Original Application versus Protected Application

 As the image shows, Code Virtualizer needs to embed the generated virtual machine at the end of the protected application in order to emulate the virtual opcodes when they are going to be executed.
-The size of the virtual machine can vary from 10 Kb to 30 Kb (depending on the complexity level selected), making no impact in the final size of the protected application.

 Code Virtualizer is a powerful technology that can prevent someone from inspecting your sensitive code, such as your routines that validate an entered serial key for registering your application.
 Also, Code Virtualizer slightly modifies the header of the protected application, meaning you could put a compressor or other software protector on top of Code Virtualizer with no problems.